Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-Another related model is the `multinomial model' described by \citet{paun2018}, where the full Dawid--Skene model is constrained so that the accuracy of all raters is assumed to be identical.
-Equivalently, it assumes that all of the ratings were done by only a single rater, thus the raters and the sets of rating they produce are exchangeable.
-This model can be fit in \pkg{rater} by simply modifying the data so that only one rater rates every item present and then fitting the usual Dawid--Skene model.
+Another related model is the `multinomial model' described by Paun et al.\ (2018), where the full Dawid--Skene model is constrained so that the accuracy of all raters is assumed to be identical.
+The constraint can be equivalently formulated as the assumption that all of the ratings were done by a single rater, thus the raters and the sets of rating they produce are exchangeable.
+This model can be fitted using \CRANpkg{rater} by simply modifying the data so that only one rater rates every item present and then fitting the usual Dawid--Skene model.